Credit rating agency: 1980s–present

 More debt securities meant more business for the Big Three agencies, which many investors depended on to judge the securities of the capital market.
 US government regulators also depended on the rating agencies; they allowed pension funds and money market funds to purchase only securities rated above certain levels.

 A market for low-rated, high-yield "junk" bonds blossomed in the late 1970s, expanding securities financing to firms other than a few large, established blue chip corporations.
 Rating agencies also began to apply their ratings beyond bonds to counterparty risks, the performance risk of mortgage servicers, and the price volatility of mutual funds and mortgage-backed securities.
 Ratings were increasingly used in most developed countries' financial markets and in the "emerging markets" of the developing world.
 Moody's and S&P opened offices Europe, Japan, and particularly emerging markets.
 Non-American agencies also developed outside of the United States.
 Along with the largest US raters, one British, two Canadian and three Japanese firms were listed among the world's "most influential" rating agencies in the early 1990s by the Financial Times publication Credit Ratings International.

 Structured finance was another growth area of growth.
-The "financial engineering" of the new "private-label" asset-backed securities—such as subprime mortgage-backed securities (MBS), collateralized debt obligations (CDO), "CDO-Squared", and "synthetic CDOs"—made them "harder to understand and to price" and became a profit center for rating agencies.
+The "financial engineering" of the new "private-label" asset-backed securities—such as subprime mortgage-backed securities, collateralized debt obligations (CDO), "CDO-Squared", and "synthetic CDOs"—made them "harder to understand and to price" and became a profit center for rating agencies.
 By 2006, Moody's earned $881 million in revenue from structured finance.
 By December 2008, there were over $11 trillion structured finance debt securities outstanding in the US bond market.

 The Big Three issued 97%–98% of all credit ratings in the United States and roughly 95% worldwide, giving them considerable pricing power.
 This and credit market expansion brought them profit margins of around 50% from 2004 through 2009.